 Email deliverability is a measure that indicates the number of sent emails that reach the inbox of subscribers.
-In email marketing, deliverability is given as a percentage.
+In email marketing, deliverability is a percentage.
 Why is it important?
-Keeping tabs on email deliverability ensures that companies send emails that are actually read by subscribers.
-No matter how hard you try if users don’t receive emails from you.
+Keeping tabs on email deliverability ensures that companies send emails that are read by subscribers.
 Furthermore, email deliverability impacts sender reputation.
-Hence, if your emails don’t land into the inbox, it will suffer.
+Hence, if your emails don’t land into the inbox, your sender reputation will suffer.

-That said, to improve email deliverability and success in marketing, we’ve collected a list of best practices to follow.
+That said, to improve email deliverability and marketing success, we’ve collected a list of best practices to follow.
 A professional marketing platform like SendPulse will take care of all the technical issues so that you can focus on building relationships with customers.
 Check out the tips below!

 DKIM (Domain Keys Identified Mail) is a technology that enables companies to vouch for messages sent via email.
 SPF (Sender Policy Framework) technology, on the other hand, is a way of identifying the sender of an email that offers additional means of filtering messages to detect the presence of spam.

-When marketers authenticate their emails with SPF and DKIM, servers check an email sender authority and if it’s high, the email undergoes less filtering.
+When marketers authenticate their emails with SPF and DKIM, servers check an email sender authority, and if it’s high, the email undergoes less filtering.
 With SendPulse, marketers can integrate the service’s SMTP into their systems and use SPF and DKIM cryptographic signatures to reduce spam and vouch for their emails.
-In SendPulse you can authenticate your emails for free, follow the guide.
+With SendPulse, you can authenticate your emails for free, follow the guide.